devrahulbanjara/MLOps/Git and Github/README.md

 ## Introduction

 Git is a **Version Control System (VCS)** or **Source Code Management (SCM)** tool that helps developers manage and track changes to their codebase efficiently.

+### Why do you need Git ?

+Imagine you are writing a Python file, `example.py`, and you make changes to the code every day.
+Without Git, you might save multiple versions of the file with names like `example_v1.py`, `example_v2.py`, or `example_final.py`, which can quickly become confusing.
+Git helps by keeping all versions in one place and letting you easily see what changed, go back to an earlier version if needed, or even work with others on the same file without messing things up.
+It's like having a time machine for your code that works automatically and keeps everything organized.
 GitHub is a platform that hosts Git repositories remotely, enabling collaboration and code sharing.

 ### Key Features of Git